 Since I didn’t have an assistant with me, (with or without attitude), I had taken a light stand with me, in case I wanted to use an off-camera softbox.
-My usual light stands are the Manfrotto 1004BAC and 1051BC, as mentioned in that review.
-I chose to bring the taller Manfrotto 1004BAC (B&H) light-stand with me, instead of the smaller Manfrotto 1051BAC (B&H), because of the larger footprint of the 1004BAC and because of its extra weight.
+For the light-stand, I chose the Manfrotto 1004BAC – tall light-stand (vendor) because of the large footprintand because of its extra weight.
 The extra weight helps on location where there is the possibility of wind.

 So with the 12-foot tall light-stand at hand, I was able to hoist a speedlight up high, and tilt it slightly downwards.
-The speedlight was my usual Nikon SB-900, and to get a wide coverage, I flipped down the wide-angle diffuser panel.
+To have the speedlight give me a wide spread of light, I flipped down the wide-angle diffuser panel.

 Here is a shot where I purposely included the flash, as a kind of pull-back shot.

 The off-camera speedlight was trigged by the PocketWizard FlexTT5 & AC3 Controller I started off shooting in TTL mode, since this is the mode I most often shoot in when on location.
 But since the flash is used as back-lighting, it made more sense to have it as manual flash.
 Changing modes was a breeze with the AC3 Zone Controller.

 In the end, I shot at full manual output.
 So the set-up was quite simple.
 Of course, any manual, flash triggered off-camera, would’ve worked.